-For preparation of medicinal powders or Churna, the Drugs mentioned in the Yoga are cleaned and dried properly.
+For the preparation of medicinal powders or Churna, the Drugs mentioned in the Yoga are cleaned and dried properly.
 They are finely powdered and sieved.
 Where there are a number of drugs in yoga, the drugs are separately powdered and sieved.
 Each one of them (powder) is weighed separately, and well mixed together.
 The powder is fine of at least 80 mesh sieves.
 It should not adhere together or become moist.
 The finer the powder, the better is its therapeutic value.
-They retain potency for one year1 and should be kept in air tight containers.
-Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.
+They retain potency for one year1 and should be kept in airtight containers.
+Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.

 - Reference Text: Sharagadhara Samhita, Madhyamakhada

 - Synonyms: Laghu Gangadhar Choorna

 - Main Indication: Diarrhoea, dysentery and malabsorption syndrome

 There are two types of Gangadhara Churna.

 Both differ in formulation.
 Brihat or Vriddha Gangadhara Churna contains more ingredients.

 Ingredients present in this formulation are given below:

 - Musta – Nut grass Rz. – Cyperus rotundus 1 part